0xchase/music-ai/readme.md

 # music23

-The todo list for each person can be found in the `plan/` folder
+The todo can be found in the `plan/` folder